Kerisan/AI-Based-KPI-Prediction-System/README.md

 ## 🎯 Overview

+Traditional monitoring systems rely on static thresholds, which often fail in dynamic environments.
+This leads to false alerts or missed incidents.
+My project solves this using AI-driven KPI prediction and smart alerting.

-A production-ready, real-time KPI monitoring and prediction system that uses LSTM deep learning models to predict metrics at per-minute intervals and detect anomalies automatically.
+A real-time KPI monitoring and prediction system that uses LSTM deep learning models to predict metrics at per-minute intervals and detect anomalies automatically.
 Features an interactive startup wizard, threaded monitoring for multiple KPIs, and a live web dashboard.

 ## 🏗️ Architecture